PettkoHarsanyi/tickettoride/README.md

 # Ticket To Ride - english

 Hello!
 Welcome to the project directory of the online version of the Ticket To Ride board game.
 I created this program as part of my university studies for a client-side programming course.

+I didn't develop the application using Github, I imported the finished application.

 > The game's visuals can be found in the **"látvány"** folder.